International Seminar:

 The seminar will be limited to about 20 contributed papers.
 If the paper is co-authored, please indicate the names of co-authors on the abstract.
 Submission should be made by the author who will attend the seminar.

-We plan to hold the seminar in person in Kenya, with the Population Council serving as our local host organization.
-Having the seminar in person is dependent on raising funds for participants who require financial support, and we are working on this.
-However, given the difficulty in raising funds, participants are encouraged to seek their own funding to cover the cost of their participation in the seminar.
-Should we not succeed in fundraising, we will consult with authors whose papers have been accepted about holding the seminar as a virtual meeting.
+We plan to hold the seminar in person in Mombasa, Kenya, with the Population Council based in Nairobi serving as our local host organization.
+We have secured funding that will cover the costs of a number of LMIC participants who need support.
+All participants are encouraged to seek their own funding to cover the cost of their participation in the seminar, as available funding is limited.
 Those who are applying for financial assistance from the IUSSP should indicate their need when they submit by ticking the appropriate box on the online submission form when submitting a paper or abstract.
-The IUSSP expects to inform applicants of the status of their application for financial support by May 2024.
-However, funding is contingent upon submission of a complete paper of acceptdable quality by the deadline for papers.
-For further information, please contact Susheela Singh and Fatima Juarez (ssingh@guttmacher.org; fjuarez@colmex.mx).
-IUSSP Scientific Panel on Abortion Research: Members: Harriet Birungi (Population Council, Nairobi, Kenya); Margaret Giorgio (Guttmacher Institute, USA); Ndola Prata (School of Public Health, University of California, Berkeley, USA) and Rishita Nandagiri (Department of Global Health and Social Medicine, King’s College London, UK). |
+The IUSSP expects to inform applicants of the status of their application for financial support by 15 June 2024.
+However, funding is contingent upon submission of a complete paper of acceptable quality by the deadline for papers.